Everything you need to know about the beaches and waterfalls of Itacaré, Brazil.

 Surfing beaches in Itacaré: Praia da Engenhoca, Prainha, Resende Beach, Tiririca Beach.

-If you like to go out at night for dinner or a party, the best place to stay is Concha Beach, so you can easily walk along the popular Pedro Longo street (known as Pituba).
+If you like going out at night for dinner or a party, the best place to stay is Concha Beach, so you can easily walk along the popular Pedro Longo street (known as Pituba).
 Our tip is to stay at Pousada Portal da Concha, which has an excellent location, great service, and a delicious breakfast.

 If you are looking for excitement and varied natural beauty, Itacaré is the ideal destination.
 If you want a place to travel with the family, including the elderly and children, Praia do Forte has greater accessibility.